 - May reduce heavy periods.

-- Can make period pain or pre-menstrual tension less likely
+- Can make the period pain or pre-menstrual tension less likely

 - The injection is not affected by vomiting or diarrhoea, or certain medication